xldenis/Why3-Find/README.md

    (there is no backtracking).

-4. Final parallel long try: if no tactic applies, all provers are finally tried in _parallel_ with a larger timeout (2 times the median time).
+4. Final parallel long try: if no tactic applies, all provers are finally tried in _parallel_ with a larger timeout (2 times the reference time).

 In case the final round fails to complete the proof, the goal is marked stuck and all its parent goals are marked incomplete. *Remark:* incomplete proof